Hartford City, Indiana: Transportation

 Hartford City's early transportation advantage came from the two railroad lines that crossed in the city, running north–south and east–west.
 The east–west line is now out of service as of 2008, but the north–south line is still in service.
 Both are operated by Norfolk Southern.
 Hartford City also has a good highway system.
 Indiana State Road 3 runs north–south through the city, known as Walnut Street.
 Indiana State Road 26 runs east–west through the city, known as Washington Street.
 Indiana State Road 22 used to run concurrently with State Road 26 through Hartford City, but that segment was decommissioned in the 1970s.

 Although Interstate 69 does not run through Hartford City or Blackford County, it is less than 10 mi away and a convenient way to drive to Fort Wayne or Indianapolis.
 From Hartford City, drive west on State Road 26 to reach Interstate 69.
 Driving north from Indianapolis, the State Road 26 exit is number 255.
 The Interstate's northbound exit 259, at Upland, is an easy route to travel to the north side of Hartford City.
 Some small airports are located near Hartford City, and larger airports in Fort Wayne and Indianapolis offer commercial flights.

 Notable people

-Edward Everett Cox, founder of the first newspaper in Hartford City.
+Edward Everett Cox, founder of Hartford City's first newspaper.